377 Comstock Rd.

 AADR is a non-profit 501(c)(3) volunteer based organization.
 We work tirelessly to save homeless Dachshunds and place them into loving, forever families.

-2024 Updates - AADR is now accepting applications from Canada.
+Adoption Policy Updates - AADR is now accepting applications from Canada.
 Canadian adopters must come to the US borders to receive approved pet. - AADR does not adopt out to the west coast.

-Our must-haves for handsome Raven include:
+Our must-haves for adorable little guy include:

 - A fenced yard